hasura/graphql-engine/community/tools/json2graphql/CONTRIBUTING.md

 ## Testing

-No pull request will be merged if it does not pass the tests.
+Please make sure you run the tests before making pull requests.
+All the pull requests will be run through tests before merging.

 To run the tests locally, you will need an instance of [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) running.
 To run the tests, run the command: